tim1ford/FHIR-SpineCore/pages/design/design_build.md

 {% include important.html content="All phases outlined below are indicative and subject to on-going review." %}

-This page has been intentional created to show the growth of the implementation guide to support the end to end adoption of Care Connect profiles.
+This page has been intentional created to show the growth of the implementation guide to support the end to end adoption of profiles.

 {% include custom/contribute.html content="If you want to get involved in any part of this then please get in touch with careconnect@interopen.org "%}